-- A Holter monitor is portable and can record the electrical activity of the heart for a long period of time (for example, 24 hours)
+- use of a Holter monitor – this is a portable device that can record the electrical activity of the heart for a long period of time (for example, 24 hours)

 Treatment for AF

-- Medications to normalise the heart’s rhythm include digoxin, amiodarone and other ‘anti-arrhythmic’ agents.
+Medications to normalise the heart’s rhythm include ‘anti-arrhythmic’ agents such as sotalol, flecainide and amiodarone.
 These may be given as injections or tablets.
-Since some medications may cause toxicity (poisoning), regular tests to check liver and thyroid function may be required.
+As some medications may cause toxicity (poisoning), regular tests to check liver and thyroid function may be required.

 Surgery for AF